day8/re-frame/README.md

 the `computation` is re-run.

-So, via the interplay between `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into other computations, etc.  "Values" flow (propagate) through the Signal graph.
+So, via the interplay between `ratoms` and `reactions`,  values 'flow' into computations and out again, and then into further computations, etc.  "Values" flow (propagate) through the Signal graph.

-But this Signal graph will be one without cycles, because cycles cause mayhem!  re-frame achieves a unidirectional flow.
+But this Signal graph must be without cycles, because cycles cause mayhem!  re-frame achieves a unidirectional flow.

 While the mechanics are different, `reaction` has the intent of `lift` in [Elm] and `defc=` in [Hoplon].